 Lee, who is in the clothing sales business, told police she had a supervisory role over the three women and was “acting on instructions from a woman in Korea.”

 “We picked up the gold from a man near the boarding gate at Incheon International Airport,” Lee said.
-“Then went into a disabled toilet and hid the gold in three undergarments.”
+“Then we went into a disabled toilet and hid the gold in three undergarments.”

 Police said each of the three women were hiding 10 plates in their corsets, and one admitted they “smuggled 30 times since last summer.”